 Canning River woodlands mist marks a day of seasonal change.
 The hard summer dryness in the parkland around the Canning River is slowly softening.
 The daytime air is still warm but the sun is getting up a little later each day.

 Canning River Woodlands mist Perth Australia is available for purchase online.
 Canning River Woodlands mist Perth Australia is a 40 x 50cm silver gelatin print, hand-printed by the author.
 It is dry-mounted onto 100% cotton museum board, then window-mounted behind a clear acrylic sheet.
 Framed in graphite tone aluminium it is ready to hang.
 Outer dimensions 74.5 x 61.5cm.
 Limited edition of 10, signed and numbered.
 Freight and insurance within Australia included.
-Exhibited in Dissociation 2015, Heathcote Gallery, Applecross.
+Exhibited and published in Dissociation 2015, Heathcote Gallery, Applecross.

 I took an early morning stroll with my camera.
 When I stepped outside I discovered a misty landscape enveloped with a gentle glowing light.
 This is something we don’t see too frequently here.
 In the cooler months, the mist gathers in the open fields and becomes dense around the river.
 On this morning there was a slight breeze and you could see the mist gathering.